Amrhalawani/discoverMovies2/README.md

 # Description
 An app to help users discover popular and top rated movies.
-It has a clean UI, sync to TMDB server, and present information to the user. there are SQLite database to save your favorites with Content provider layer, this app works with TMDb API so you have to get your "APikey" first and put it to gradle properties file.
+It has a clean UI, sync to TMDB server, and present information to the user. there are SQLite database to save your favorites with Content provider layer, this app works with TMDb API so you have to get your "**APikey**" first and put it to gradle properties file.

 # User Experience
     Upon launch, present the user with a grid arrangement of movie posters.
     Allow the user to change sort order via a buttom navigation bar.
         The sort order can be by most popular, or by highest-rated.